MrBartusek/DokChat/README.md

 - **Typescript** - Typescript is used both on backend and frontend code to ensure type safety in whole project.
 - **Socket.io** - Websockets are used for instant communication
 - **Amazon AWS**- AWS is used as primary hosting provider that handles server and attachments hosting as well as emails.
+- **Terraform** - Whole infrastructure is provisioned using Terraform

 ### Hosting